-For Senace's implementation process to be successful, it is essential to improve the interinstitutional coordination, taking into consideration that various authorities take part in the environmental impact assessment process by issuing technical opinions.
+For Senace's implementation process to be successful, it is essential to improve the interinstitutional coordination, taking into consideration that various authorities take part in the EIA process by issuing technical opinions.

-Therefore, Senace, as part of the coordination activities to streamline procedures, to obtain information in a timely manner, and to meet the legal deadlines for the processing of case files, the execution of agreements was proposed and, within the framework of these agreements, the development of work plans with the strategic entities, in order to specify commitments and obligations within the framework of the SEIA and of the Environmental Certification One-Stop Shop.
+Therefore, as part of the coordination activities to streamline procedures, to obtain information in a timely manner, and to meet the legal deadlines, Senace proposed agreements and the development of work plans with strategic organizations in order to specify commitments and obligations within the framework of the SEIA and of the Environmental Certification One-Stop Shop.